rrooggiieerr/esphome-axaremote/PCB/README.md

 Then a small notch needs to be cut out the battery compartment to guide the wire towards the cable duct that brings the cable to the RJ25 (6P6C) connector of the AXA Remote.

-Connect the RJ25 (6P6C) side of the provided cable to the _AXA Remote_ and guide the wire trough the cable duct.
+Connect the RJ25 (6P6C) side of the provided cable to the _AXA Remote_ and guide the wire through the cable duct.
 Then connect the JST XH connector to __J2/AXA 1__ on the PCB.

 __J3/AXA 2__ can be used to connect a second AXA Remote.
 By default the power of the primary AXA Remote